forio/flow.js/readme.md

 <input type="button" f-disabled="AllowedToAdvance" /> The button will be disabled unless the "AllowedToAdvance" returns a "truthy" value.

-<input type="radio" f-checked="HasBeenSelected" f-value="Cost" value="4" /> The checked state of the button will be based on the truthy value of "HasBeenSelected" in the model.
+<input type="radio" f-abc="HasBeenSelected" f-value="Cost" value="4" /> The checked state of the button will be based on the truthy value of "HasBeenSelected" in the model.
 When this radio is selected it sets "Cost" to "4". // Weird example, you probably won't do this

 The following two sections of the code are equivalent.
 <select>